christoftorres/FP-Block/README.md

 ------------------

-In order to "compile" the source code to a Firefox extension, you only need to run the Makefile or manually run the following command inside the console:
+In order to "compile" the source code to a Firefox extension, you only need to run the file "Makefile" or manually run the following command inside the console:

 	zip -r ../fingerprintprivacy.xpi *